Welcome to the United Kingdom (UK)

-Port information leaflets : The MNWB Port Welfare Committees provide information on welfare services for visiting seafarers through their port information leaflets covering over 40 ports around the UK coastline and Gibraltar.
-They provide maps and contact details for ship visits, medical services, port transport links etc.
+The MNWB Port Welfare Committees provide information on welfare services for visiting seafarers through a set of specially produced leaflets.
+Covering over 40 ports around the UK coastline and Gibraltar, the leaflets provide maps and contact details for ship visits, medical services, port transport links and other points of interest.

 UK Seafarers’ Centres & Port Welfare Services

 There are over 30 seafarers’ center’s around the UK.
-These are operated by the maritime charity organisations listed below who also provide services such as ship welfare visiting, port transportation, spiritual and practical advice and assistance etc.
+These are operated by the maritime charity organisations listed below who also provide services such as ship welfare visiting, port transportation, spiritual & practical advice, and assistance.

 Need ITF support?

-For support from ITF Inspectors in the UK and abroad use the look-up tool where you can also see ships listed, status of ITF agreements and unions affiliated to the ITF around the world
+For support from International Transport Workers’ Federation (ITF) Inspectors in the UK and abroad use the look-up tool where you can also see ships listed, status of ITF agreements and unions affiliated to the ITF around the world.

 Arrested & Detained vessels in the UK